gctools-outilsgc/aurora-website/CONTRIBUTING.md

 ([Français](#comment-contribuer))

+This repository is for all Issues and comments related to the Aurora documentation website.
+For Issues or feedback related to development packages, individual components and design files, please refer to the [Aurora-design-system repository](https://github.com/gctools-outilsgc/aurora-design-system).

 ## How to Contribute

 **Do not post any security issues on github!** Security vulnerabilities must be reported by creating a ticket with the Digital Enablement team [help desk](https://gccollab.ca/help/knowledgebase).